-Almost six years ago, twenty-year-old me thought she knew exactly what fashion week would be like: lights, cameras, and action around every corner.
+Almost six years ago, little starry-eyed me thought she knew exactly what fashion week would be like: lights, cameras, and action around every corner.
 I thought I knew what the scene would feel like and which shows I’d go to and just how much traffic there would be.
 Looking back, I wish I would have taken a step away after that first time at the rodeo, and really considered going back before I started planning for the next one.
 Now, six seasons later, I’ve finally decided to say goodbye to fashion week, and it’s one of the best decisions I could have made for my brain and my business.

 If you’ve never been to fashion week, the first thing that comes to my mind is that you have absolutely no idea.
 Of course, we all have images of Bryant Park tents flashing forever in our minds from Sex and the City or Lipstick Jungle, but it hasn’t been like that for years.
 I started going when the shows were presented at Lincoln Center, which was my favorite setup.
 Now, the shows are scattered all over the island of Manhattan, and it makes for even more of a madhouse than it already was.
 Besides the top-tier designers who showcase their presentations at dynamic venues such as the Park Avenue Armory or the Russian Tea Room or the High Line, most shows now take place at Skylight Studios in two locations, downtown and midtown.
 Once you think you know what to expect, tack on about a zillion levels of insanity and you’ll be a little closer to the real thing.
 It takes at least forty minutes to get anywhere in the city, and unless you have a private car service taking you around, someone’s going to land that taxi before you can even get your hand in the air.
 You’ll be late to fifty-percent of your shows, and you’ll feel guilty for running in at the last minute or disappointed because you’re too late.
 Your phone will always die by noon if you don’t have a battery pack, and you’ll always forget to eat until suddenly it’s five o’clock and you’re on your way to your next show, dying for just a cube of cheese.